Cykyrios/GodotInSim/website/docs/guides/getting_started/text_handling.md

 * You can (and should) use the provided color codes in [LFSText.ColorCode](/class_ref/LFSText.mdx#enum_ColorCode), or input them manually if you prefer.
 * Do not try to apply colors other than those, as they will not work.
-* Convert colors using the methods provided by [LFSText](/class_ref/LFSText.mdx) if your input message is colored in BBCode or ANSI colors.
+* Convert colors using the methods provided by :class_ref[LFSText] if your input message is colored in BBCode or ANSI colors.
 * ANSI colors use 8-bit colors to ensure colors are identical to LFS; however, this may cause some terminals to not display them properly (support should be pretty much universal, but you never know; standard color codes are not used as the actual color depends on each implementation, and